برجاء الإنتظار ...

 · low number of white blood cells.

-· Inflammation of the protective membrane surrounding the brain (aseptic meningitis).
+· Inflammation of the membranes that surround the brain and spinal cord (aseptic meningitis)

 · Serious skin reactions: